NQCD/NQCDynamics.jl/docs/src/initialconditions/dynamicaldistribution.md

 view the available keywords.

 This type is currently limited only to nonequilibrium simulations on a single electronic state.
-It would be necessary to add further fields to store electronic variables if equilibrium configurations were desired.
-This is something that can be added in the future.
+In future, further fields to store electronic variables will be added.

-To learn how to generate configurations to use with this type, read on to the next sections about the included sampling methods.
+To learn how to generate configurations using this type, continue reading the next sections about the included sampling methods.